agaertner/vXboxInterfaceWrap/README.md

 }
 ```
 Note that the ``VirtualXboxController`` implements ``IDisposable``.
-``Dispose`` resets and releases the device if its acquired by the calling application.
+``Dispose`` resets and releases the device if it's acquired by the calling application.

 # Fields